turingschool/mod-0-curriculum/prework/index.md

 Gear up is a part of our curriculum where we talk about topics such as privilege and power, and ethical issues in the tech industry.
 Here is the [Gear Up Assignment](https://github.com/turingschool/gear-up/blob/master/pre-work/intro_with_empathy.markdown).

 The gear up assignment will be submitted with the technical pre-work.
-Instructions can be found on day 7 of the technical pre-work.
+Instructions can be found on the finalProject README of the technical pre-work.

 <a name="technical"></a>
 ## Technical Pre-work (Program Specific) (30 - 35 hours)